minimul/qbo_api/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/minimul/qbo_api.

 #### Running the specs
+- <a href="http://minimul.com/the-modern-ruby-quickbooks-client-part-2.html" target="_blank">Check out this tutorial and screencast on running the specs</a>
 - `git clone git://github.com/minimul/qbo_api && cd qbo_api`
 - `bundle`
 - Create a `.env` file